dtgz-sudo/NPI-HGNN/README.md

 NPI-HGNN is proposed based on the link prediction idea of "extracting closed subgraphs + graph classification", and is a heterogeneous information network embedding method for accurately predicting potential NPIs.
 NPI-HGNN mainly includes five parts: negative sample generation, closed subgraph extraction, node feature representation, graph representa-tion, and NPI prediction.

     Note: The dependent library and version information are in requirements.txt
+	Note: NPI-HGNN has no special requirements for the cpu or gpu of the computer.
+The specific memory size depends on the size of the data set.

 ## 1. Running process